Research Project Pilot Grant Program

 Funds Available and Duration of Support:

 Approximately 6-7 Research Pilot Project Grants will be awarded in this round of funding.
-The recommended duration for proposed projects is 12 months, but project timelines of up to 24 months may be proposed if there is a compelling justification (e.g., the need for developmental work at the outset of a study, delivery of an intervention over a longer time span).
+The recommended duration for proposed projects is 12 months.
 The main budget for Research Pilot Project Grants may not exceed $50,000 direct costs.
 However, projects that include active involvement by a community partner may budget up to an additional $10,000 direct costs that is allocated towards the efforts of the community partner organization on the project (for a total budget of $60,000).
 Allowable costs include personnel effort; research-related materials and supplies; participant stipends and reimbursements; professional services (e.g., transcription, software programming); and other research-related expenses.
 Salary support for the PI beyond 10% effort will only be considered in exceptional circumstances.
 Up to $2,500 may be allocated for conference travel, and up to $2,500 may be allocated toward major equipment purchases.
 Indirect costs are allowed, but cannot exceed the federally negotiated indirect cost rate at the PI’s institution.
 If the PI’s institution does not have a federally negotiated F&A rate agreement, you may include the de minims rate of 10% for indirect costs.
 Applicants may be required to reduce their budgets or reallocate funds prior to award.

 C3EN provides all grantees with access to methodological consultation from experts in biostatistics, informatics, implementation science, and intersectoral action for health.
 There is no cost associated with methodological consultation.
 Grantees will have access to consultants both throughout their project, and after their project end date as they publish their findings and develop grant applications.